All Episodes

 That's actually true of white people as well, but we just know more about it.

-So white people are mongrels too, but you African American mongrels, you know more about it than we white mongrels do.
+So white people are mongrels too, but you African-American mongrels, you know more about it than we white mongrels do.

-Obama said that the media often see controversy, not the facts.
+On the View today, Obama said that the media often see controversy, not the facts.

-He acknowledged the forced resignation could also be blamed on those in his administration who overreacted, including uh apparently himself.
+He acknowledged the forced resignation could also be blamed on those in his administration who overreacted, including apparently himself.

 What a way to start the program.

-We have us uh this mess out in Arizona.
+We have this mess out in Arizona.

 Jan Brewer is going to file the appeal today.

-That that's why it's a very strange way to describe yourself.
+That's why it's a very strange way to describe yourself.

 A mongrel is a dog of no definable breed.